Boulder shooting: Everything we know so far about the Colorado supermarket attack

 — Gabrielle Giffords (@GabbyGiffords) March 23, 2021

-Kelli McGannon, the King Soopers spokeswoman, according to news reports, said that the company is cooperating with investigators.
-“Our hearts are broken over this senseless act of violence,” she said.
+Soon law enforcement officers arrived at the scene of the mass shooting which is just two miles away from the University of Colorado’s campus, and “engaged” with the suspect.
+The 21-year-old was transported to hospital for a “through and through” gunshot wound to the right upper thigh after he was apprehended by officers.

+Officers soon blocked off all the roads leading to the shopping centre where King Soopers is located.
+Officers arrived in fire trucks, ambulances, armoured vehicles, helicopters and regular police cars, reports said.
+Drones were also deployed at the scene of the shooting.

-Several people who had been sheltering inside the store were later in the afternoon escorted to safety by police officers.
+Several people who had been sheltering inside the store were escorted to safety by police officers on Monday afternoon.

-The Boulder County District Attorney Michael Dougherty, according to news reports, said that “This is a tragedy and a nightmare for Boulder County.”
-At the request of the Boulder police, reports said, FBI is helping investigate this senseless murder of ten.
+The Boulder County District Attorney Michael Dougherty, according to news reports, said that “This is a tragedy and a nightmare for Boulder County,” and that the FBI is helping investigate this senseless murder of ten, at the request of Boulder police.

+On Tuesday, the suspect was transferred from hospital and booked in at Boulder County Jail, as accounts from family and friends emerged.
+His brother told The Daily Beast that the 21 year-old was “very anti-social” and paranoid.
+An arrest affidavit stated the suspect was from Arvada, Colorado, and had a Colorado driver’s license.

+Police revealed that the suspect bought an assault weapon in the days before the shooting at King Soopers.
+As the Denver Post reported, the purchase was possible because a court overruled a ban on assault rifles by the city of Boulder on 12 March, in a case brought by the National Rifle Association and others.

 Rest In peace Officer Eric Talley.
 Your service will never be forgotten #BoulderShooting pic.twitter.com/FVximvhS2E